mildsunrise/university-4b-tfg/memory/sota.md

 ## Kernel tracing tools {#subsec:tracing}

 When performing the experiments, we'll likely need to debug the kernel in some way to better understand what's happening.
-Methods like traditional debugging (kgdb) are out of question because we're trying to analyze behaviour over time.
+Methods like traditional debugging (kgdb) are out of question because we're trying to analyze behaviour over time, and the problem is hard to reproduce precisely.
 In addition to that, we'd like debugging to be as unobtrusive as possible and avoid modifying the experiment itself (which is tricky, because we're debugging the VM & FS).

 Thus, *tracing* seems to be what we need.
 Available kernel tracing mechanisms were researched; this section presents the most relevant ones.